yewstack/yew/docs/html.md

 }
 ```

-### Text Literals
+### Literals

-If these expressions resolve to types that implement `Display`,  they will be converted to strings and inserted into the DOM as a [Text](https://developer.mozilla.org/en-US/docs/Web/API/Text) node.
+If expressions resolve to types that implement `Display`,  they will be converted to strings and inserted into the DOM as a [Text](https://developer.mozilla.org/en-US/docs/Web/API/Text) node.

 All display text must be enclosed by `{}` blocks because text is handled like an expression.
 This is the largest deviation from normal HTML syntax that Yew makes.